eddy-san/raspberry-cam/README.md

 ## Sample Image

-Here is a sample capture from the Raspberry Pi webcam:
+Here’s a sample capture from the Raspberry Pi webcam.
+The bottom of the image is blurred to protect my neighbours’ privacy.

 ![Webcam Sample](docs/webcam-sample.jpg)